-• Place the projector directly in front of the center of the screen, facing it squarely, if possible.
+- Place the projector directly in front of the center of the screen, facing it squarely, if possible. - Before using the projector's keystone correction feature, make sure the projector lens is in the centertop position using the lens shift dials.